 Vendors can pick up their unsold products at 1:15pm on Saturdays.
 Any produce not picked up will be donated through the Huss Project food distribution or the Three Rivers Food Site.

 Vendors selling non-perishable goods can make arrangements with the Market Managers to store goods at the Huss Project for the duration of the market season.
 The Market Managers will take responsibility for weekly inventory of these items and communication with the vendor in case of a needed re-stock.

-Vendors will be paid the full amount of their sales (minus vendor fees outlined above) either weekly or monthly depending on vendor request.
+Vendors (except art vendors) will be paid the full amount of their sales (minus vendor fees outlined above) either weekly or monthly depending on vendor request.